Biggest medical negligence cases in Canadian history

 Watch this video to know more about medical negligence and malpractice in Canada:

-To learn more about medical negligence, speak with a lawyer in your area.
-If you live in Edmonton, reach out to any of the best medical negligence lawyers in Alberta as ranked by Lexpert
+To learn more about medical negligence, speak with a lawyer in your area by reaching out to any of the best medical negligence lawyers in Canada as ranked by Lexpert.

 Claiming medical negligence against your doctor may sound easy when an injury or a complication occurs after your medication or surgery.
 In another important medical negligence case in Canada, the Court provided plaintiffs with a test to see whether the circumstances would allow them to recover damages against the defendant.

-Although this case involved a motorcycle accident between a husband and wife, the “but for” test has been applied by the courts to determine the causation (or the relationship) of the patient’s injury and the doctor’s acts or omissions in medical negligence cases.
+This case involved a motorcycle accident between a husband and wife.
+Nevertheless, the but for test has been applied by the courts to determine the causation (or the relationship) of the patient’s injury and the doctor’s acts or omissions in medical negligence cases.

 There is a limit set by the Court on the amount of general damages a plaintiff can recover.
 This is the common law principle established in the “trilogy cases on damages” which were rendered by the Court at the same time in 1978.
 These cases are: